 Nahuel Huapi National Park.
-Largest and oldest established national park in the Andes area (1934) features lake, forest and massive mountain area.
+The largest and oldest established national park in the Andes area (1934) features a lake, forest, and massive mountain area.
 Located in Patagonia, in southwest Argentina.

 Talampaya National Park.
-Located northwest from Cordoba, this elevated desert landscape is filled with fossil record and unique rock formations.
+Located northwest of Cordoba, this elevated desert landscape is filled with fossil records and unique rock formations.

 Los Alerces National Park.
 Located in Patagonia on the border with Chile, this large protected area features mountainous forests and lakes, intersected with rivers.

 Ischigualasto Provincial Park.
-Located in the northwest Argentina, this park, also called Valle de la Luna, featuring desolate desert landscapes with unusual rock formations.
+Located in northwest Argentina, this park, also called Valle de la Luna, features desolate desert landscapes with unusual rock formations.

 Lanín.
 A cone-shaped stratovolcano between Argentina and Chile, covered in ice and snow.
-Part of the Lanin Nationl Park in Argentina, located in Neuquén Province.
+Part of the Lanin National Park in Argentina, located in Neuquén Province.

 Teatro Colón.
-Great theater in Buenos Aires, founded at the beginning of 20th century, featuring classical performances of music, operas and ballet.
+Great theater in Buenos Aires, founded at the beginning of the 20th century, featuring classical performances of music, operas, and ballet.
 Offering guided tours.

 Cerro de los Siete Colores.
 A multicolored hill, a unique natural phenomena, located in Jujuy Province in the north Argentina.

 El Ateneo Grand Splendid.
 Founded in 1919, a large theater converted into a bookstore.
-Considered by many as a most beautiful bookstore in the world.
+Considered by many as the most beautiful bookstore in the world.

 San Ignacio Miní.
 A 17th century Jesuit mission ruins, located in the northeast, near the border with Paraguay.

 Plaza Dorrego.
 Central square in San Telmo district in Buenos Aires.
-Dates back to 19th century and it is famous for cafes, antiques markets and Tango dancers.
+Dates back to the 19th century and it is famous for cafes, antique markets, and Tango dancers.

 Buenos Aires Metropolitan Cathedral.
 Main Catholic cathedral in Buenos Aires, built in neoclassical style in early 17th century, overlooking Plaza de Mayo.
-It is famous also by being former seat of Pope Francis.
+It is famous also for being the former seat of Pope Francis.